 Turning back to Odysseus, Gwen cleared her throat.
 "Well then.
-Why exactly would you want a place on my crew?
+Why exactly do you want a place on my crew?
 We've only just met."

 "Well you see, I'm a simple farmboy, like my father and his father before him.
 All my life I've looked up to the stars and seen adventure waiting to happen.
 When I was seven years old my father abandoned me and my mother with no explanation.
 The night he left, I heard them arguing and got up to see him walking out the front gate with a packed bag.
 When I ran out to follow him, I heard a ship taking off and watched a streak of light cut across the sky.
 That night, I swore to my mother that when I grew up I would venture out onto that starry sea and find out what happened.
 I've been stuck in this sleepy village all my life, and you are my only hope to-"

-As he spoke, Odysseus failed to notice the shadow at his feet which grew larger and larger until Gwen grabbed his hand and violently dragged him out of the way as a small starship fell out of the sky, almost crushing him to death.
+Gwen grabbed his hand and violently dragged him out of the way as a small starship almost landed on top of him.

-Everyone was sent into a fit of coughing and spluttering by the clouds of dust that were sent bellowing into the air as a door on the right side of the starship slowly folded down with a mechanical whir to form a ramp.
-Out of the ship stormed an angry group of space pirates, closely followed by their cyborg captain with his metal peg-leg, laser hook, and tricorn hat.
-He unsheathed his cutlass and pointed it at Odysseus' chest.
+A door on the right side of the starship slowly folded down with a mechanical whir to form a ramp.
+Out of the ship stormed an angry group of space pirates, closely followed by their cyborg captain with a metal peg-leg, laser hook, and tricorn hat.
+He unsheathed his cyber-cutlass and pointed it at Odysseus' chest.

 "Odysseus!
 If that even be yer real name!
-I've been huntin' ye down for six months, and me mercy ran out five solar systems ago!
-I'll kill ye, and yer little friends!"
+I've been huntin' ye down for three weeks, and me mercy ran out five solar systems ago!
+I'll kill ye, and I’ll kill yer little friends!"

 Odysseus took a step towards the pirate.
 "That's where you're wrong, Captain Deathbeard.
 These people aren't my friends…" He paused, turning to face Gwen, Emily, Redacted, and Dorian looking perplexed behind him. "…They're my crew."

-Everyone was silent for a good seven seconds, before the electronic voice of Red spoke up: "Oh, honey."
+Everyone was silent for a good seven seconds, before the electronic voice of Red spoke up.
+"Oh, sweetie, no."